bramjoosten/knab-engineer-recruitment-test/README.md

 Runs deploy script from src/scripts/deploy.sh.

-1. In `src/scripts/deploy.sh`, Change SSH_DEST to deploy to your own server.
+1. In `src/scripts/deploy.sh`, Change `SSH_DEST` to deploy to your own server.
-2. In `public/proxy/env.sample.php`, rename to env.php and add your own coinmarketcap api key
+2. In `public/proxy/env.sample.php`, rename to `env.php` and add your own coinmarketcap api key
-3. In `package.json`, set "homepage" to your server's public html folder, optionally a subdir.
+3. In `package.json`, set `"homepage"` value to your server's public html folder, optionally a subdir.